jianxiaoguo/website/content/en/docs/managing-workflow/deploy-hooks.md

 weight: 3
 ---

-It’s useful to help keep the development team informed about deploys, while it can also be used to integrate different systems together.
+It's useful to help keep the development team informed about deploys, while it can also be used to integrate different systems together.

-After one or more hooks are setup, hook output and errors appear in your drycc grafana app logs:
+After one or more hooks are set up, hook output and errors appear in your drycc grafana app logs:

 ```
 2011-03-15T15:07:29-07:00 drycc[api]: Deploy hook sent to http://drycc.rocks